__________________________________

 Coffee cooking.
 People sleeping.

 I am learning to live sideways.
-Too much to process at every turn...(world, health, children’s happiness, what is my career, construction, destruction, new neighbors, old friends, hair, wigs, heat, knees, wtf is happening, everywhere, all the time.)
+Too much to process at every turn...(world, health, children’s safety and/or happiness, what is my job here, construction, destruction, new neighbors, old friends, hair, hats, wigs, heat, knees, wtf is happening, everywhere, all the time.)

 So I just keep going.
 Not in a numb or denial fueled way, and not in an every moment is bliss or seize the day post cancer (hopefully) modus operandi sort of way.

-I just keep going.
-I invite all the parts that are still recognizable (brain, arms, most toes and some finger nails, nose, eyes, heart, teeth, temper) to join me each day in welcoming the newcomers (other toes and finger nails, smaller stomach, right leg, residual interloping blood cells, fresh hair - everywhere, patience), even though we don’t know them yet and are unsure of their intentions.
+I invite all the parts that are still recognizable (recently returned fully functioning brain, arms, most toes and some finger nails, nose, eyes, heart, teeth, temper) to join me each day in welcoming the newcomers (other toes and finger nails, smaller stomach, right leg, residual interloping blood cells, fresh fawn-like hair - everywhere, patience), even though we don’t know them yet and are unsure of their intentions.

 We get invited to plays.
-(Recently Annie and Life of Pi)
+(Recently a revival of Annie and an adaptation of Life of Pi, from the movie based on the book)

 We write.
 (This is writing, and so is the letter I just sent to my Uncle.)